meysam-tgbs/search/README.md

 # Search service
-This is a sample test service as Interview task for Datak Company.
+This is a sample test service as an Interview task .
 It is built by Laravel 8 .

 ## Installation
 In order to install service correctly follow these instructions below: